 A list of these types of injuries include:

 - Traumatic brain injuries

-- Chemical & electrical burns
+- Chemical and electrical burns

 Additionally, injured workers experience trauma to all areas of the body.
 In Illinois, employees have been injured from the top of their heads to their toes and everywhere in between.
-The industries with the greatest percentage of employee injuries included transportation, warehousing, agriculture and construction.
+The industries with the greatest percentage of employee injuries included transportation, warehousing, agriculture, and construction.